-“David Poe gives the singer-songwriter genre a much-needed jolt.”
+“David Poe gives the singer-songwriter genre a much-needed jolt.” - Rolling Stone

-“People Clap Hands” is a soulful chant that invokes the opposite of a fist; “Time There Is Still,” considers the difference between progress and actual change; the urgent beat and fiery orchestra of “Analog”underscores Poe’s longing for a time when progress and creativity were not measured in emoticons and follower counts.
+The album's opening track, “People Clap Hands,” is a soulful chant that invokes the opposite of a fist.
+Its closer, “Time There Is Still,” considers the difference between progress and actual change.
+In between is folk-pop, bossa nova, and even quasi-trap on "Analog," where an urgent beat and fiery orchestra of underscores Poe’s longing for a time when progress and creativity were not measured in emoticons and follower counts.
 “Now I’m part of history,” sings Poe, “When the music cost money but the water was free.”

 In an era of pop music that tends to either turn away from big concerns or focus on small ones, Everyone’s Got A Camera feels both new and old, as surprising as it is inevitable.

 “It’s hard to deny the expert craftsmanship of Poe’s songwriting,” wrote Paste Magazine of “What The President Said,” a topical song from 2017 which enjoyed the public support of Gloria Steinem and Jane Fonda.
 The London Independent compared his songs to “miniature novels.”

-Poe has toured the world with Bob Dylan, Joan Baez, Tori Amos, and many more.
+Poe has toured the world with Bob Dylan, Joan Baez, Tori Amos, Chris Whitley, and many more.
 A composer fellow of the Sundance Institute, his work features in numerous film, TV, dance and theater projects, official selections of the Sundance Film Festival.